 Don’t underestimate the temperatures in Morocco like we did!
 We visited in late April/early May and whilst we knew we were bypassing the scorching middle-of-summer heat, we didn’t expect the mild/temperate climate.
 Our first night on our Southern Morocco tour was spent in the Atlas Mountains and had everyone rugged up in all their layers and warm blankets.
 Additionally, our experience in the Sahara Desert was hardly the blistering heat that we expected.
 In the evening, it was surprisingly and pleasantly cool.
 As such, we all dragged our mattresses from the tents and lay under the night sky.

 Double check the climate for the time of year that you visit.
 The mountains tend to be much cooler given the elevation and the coastal cities will also be chilly from the wind factor.
 The hottest months are generally June – August.

-TO THE COAST – THE WINDY CITY: WHAT TO SEE & DO IN ESSAOUIRA
+TO THE COAST – THE WINDY CITY: A TRAVEL GUIDE TO ESSAOUIRA, MOROCCO

 The official language of Morocco is Arabic and the other is Berber.
 Both are spoken throughout the country.
 In the larger cities, English and French are largely used but as you move into more rural areas, it will be more common to hear Berber and/or Arabic.
 Our tour guide was fluent in all four of these languages.
 Knowing a few phrases in French or Arabic will be helpful when you travel to Morocco.